covcom/304CEM/labs/week3/challenge3.md

 # 305CDE Challenge 3

-This challenge should be attempted after you have attended the second lab and worked through Worksheet 3 (_Functions and Objects Part 3_).
+This challenge should be attempted after you have attended the third lab and worked through Worksheet 3 (_Functions and Objects Part 2_).
 You may need to attend other labs to fulfil some of the requirements.

 ## Guidelines